2,866 products added recently

 Author Mister G's Teacher Shop

-Activity Introduction An amazing activity designed for the students to learn more about STEM subjects.
-Pension Do you like Mathematics? what is your favorite subject?
-Do you like to be an entrepreneur someday?
-If yes, who is your favourite entrepreneur?
-What your business will be about?
-Have you ever tried to calculate your monthly spendings?
+Activity Introduction An amazing activity designed for the students to learn more about STEM.
+Adding Money Dollars Do you like STEM subjects? what is your favorite one?
+Have you ever tried to plant a seed?
 If yes, tell us more about it.
-Have you ever seen a grownup using a credit card to making a money transaction online?
-If yes, do you think it is safe?
+Or have you ever tried to invent something?
+If yes, tell us more about it.
+And how do you think it will help us?
+Have you ever seen a microorganism under a microscope?
+What was it?
+And how it looked like?
 Mathematics is a marvelous subject.
-Let' sharpen our brains and solve some equations in our daily life.
+Let' sharpen our brains and solve some equations.
 Do you like timetable tricks?
 What is your favorite one?
-Using credit cards online is a little bit tricky.
-What do you think?
-Pension Activity The activity is perfect for encouraging the researching skills for the students, while learning more about this topic.
-Pension This friendly designed worksheet is suitable for students at school, homeschooling, and as a group activity.
-Instructions Plan your needs and wants for each week based on your weekly pension.
-The first week is an example.
+Do you know how to code?
+Have you ever created an app or a game before?
+If yes, how was it like?
+Adding Money Dollars Activity The activity is perfect for encouraging the researching skills for the students, while learning more about this fantastic topic.
+Adding Money Dollars This friendly designed worksheet is suitable for students at school, homeschooling, and as a group activity.
+Instructions Can you add the prices of the items, and write the total amount next to each?
 Format Available in a PDF format.

 Author Educational Voice